trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/route-planner-4.md

 ---
 ## Description

+With this API, you can get travel proposals from point A to point B within Stockholm County using SL’s traffic.
+Waxholmsbolaget’s traffic is also included in
+SL’s journey planner.
+The API can be used to calculate travel proposals between any combination of positions and/or stops.
+The API returns travel proposals based on the “best match” for the input.

 {{% info %}}
 This API replaces [SL Route planner 3.1](route-planner-31), which will be shut down June 30th, 2025.
 {{% /info %}}

 ## URL

 This API consists of 4 endpoints, each with their own URL.
-No API key is required to use this API.

 {{% tabs %}} {{% tab "System info" %}}